intel/nauta/docs/user-guide/actions/nctl.md

 You should have these tools (except Windows SDK) available system-wide via command-line (add them to PATH).

-### Proxy settings
+### Proxy Settings

-Also, remember about setting `http_proxy`, `https_proxy` and `no_proxy` environment variables, if you're behind proxy. `no_proxy` should include in particular `127.0.0.1` and `localhost`.
+Ensure that you have the following settings: `http_proxy`, `https_proxy` and `no_proxy` environment variables, if you are behind proxy. `no_proxy` should include in particular `127.0.0.1` and `localhost`.

 ## Build

-Be sure that development requirements above are fulfilled and in `applications/cli` directory run `make build`.
+Ensure that development all requirements above are fulfilled and in `applications/cli` directory run `make build`.
 Artifacts will be available in `dist` directory, including nctl binary.

-If you wish to rebuild nctl after any changes you can invoke `make clean build` (it cleans only dist and build directory) or trigger `make full_clean build` to recreate also .venv directory.
+Should you need to rebuild nctl after any changes, you can invoke `make clean build` (it cleans only dist and build directory)or trigger `make full_clean build` to recreate also .venv directory.

-If you want to create tar.gz package with nctl you should invoke `make nctl-build` from main directory in repository.
+If you want to create `tar.gz` package with nctl, invoke `make nctl-build` from main directory in the repository.
-After successful build tar.gz file can be found in `applications/cli` directory.
-Package contains nctl binary and all dependencies like helm, draft etc. Also docs and examples directories will be available.
+After successful build, the `tar.gz` file can be found in `applications/cli` directory.
+The Package contains the nctl binary and all dependencies, such as helm, draft and so on.
+Also, docs and examples directories will be available.

 **Note:** Building Nauta CLI on Windows requires `bash` console.
-One possible solution is to install MSYS ( http://www.mingw.org/wiki/msys).
+One possible solution is to install MSYS (http://www.mingw.org/wiki/msys).
 If build process is started from Windows `cmd` console, it will fail.

-##### Available make targets
+##### Available Make Targets

-`make clean` - removes build artifacts only
+`make clean` - Removes build artifacts only

-`make full_clean` - removes build artifacts and virtual env
+`make full_clean` - Removes build artifacts and virtual env

-`make build` - builds cli app
+`make build` - Builds cli app

-`make venv` - creates .venv with all modules required by nctl
+`make venv` - Creates .venv with all modules required by nctl

-`make venv-dev` - internal target used by makefiles
+`make venv-dev` - Internal target used by makefiles